LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Optimizing Clustering Timing and Frequency with Reinforcement Learning to Reduce Overhead

 The state $s_t$ at time $t$ is comprehensively described by the tuple $\langle E_{net_t},E_{n_t}~\forall n \in N, CH_t, CH_{\tau_t}, CA_t, a_{t-1} \rangle$.
 Here, $t$ also denotes the current round.
 In this representation, \(E_{net_t}=\sum_{n \in N} E_n\) is the network's residual energy at time $t$, $E_{n_t}~\forall n \in N$ captures the residual energy of individual nodes at time $t$, $CH_t$ denotes the set of cluster heads, $CH_{\tau_t}$ indicates the number of rounds elapsed since the last cluster head selection, $CA_t$ depicts the current cluster assignment, and $a_{t-1} \in \mathcal{A}$ denotes the action taken at time $t-1$.

-Now, delving into the action space $\mathcal{A}$, the agent has the flexibility to choose from the following actions: \textit{generate a new clustering solution} and \textit{maintain the current clustering solution}.
-This action space is denoted as $\mathcal{A} = \{a_1, a_2\}$, where $a_1$ represents the action generating a new clustering solution, and $a_2$ corresponds to the action maintaining the current clustering solution.
+Now, delving into the action space $\mathcal{A}$, the agent has the flexibility to choose from the following discrete actions: \textit{generate a new clustering solution} and \textit{maintain the current clustering solution}.
+This action space is denoted as $\mathcal{A} = \{a_1, a_2\}$, where $a_1$ represents the discrete action of generating a new clustering solution, and $a_2$ corresponds to the discrete action of maintaining the current clustering solution.

 The immediate reward function $\mathcal{R}(s, a)$ for the agent in the proposed \acrshort{mdp} is designed to encourage behaviors that enhance the network's performance.
 At each time step, the agent is rewarded with 1 point if no nodes experience depletion in their energy, promoting the longevity of the network without node losses.
 Additionally, the agent receives a small reward of 0.1 when it chooses to generate a new clustering solution ($a_1$).
+This value was selected as a minor incentive to encourage exploration without overshadowing the primary objective of maximizing network lifetime and energy efficiency.
+By keeping the value significantly smaller than the main rewards, the agent is driven to test alternative clustering configurations while maintaining a focus on the primary task.
+Experimental results confirmed that this balance improved adaptability to dynamic network conditions without detracting from overall task performance.
 This encourages the agent to explore new cluster configurations, facilitating adaptability to changing network conditions.
 Lastly, a higher reward of 2 is granted when the episode concludes, marking the end of a round.
 The episode concludes when the first node experiences energy depletion, reflecting the critical nature of node failures.
 This substantial reward is intended to signify the conclusion of the learning episode, capturing the significance of sustaining the network without premature node losses.
 Mathematically, the reward function is defined as follows:

 The proposed solution leverages the \acrshort{milp} described in Section~\ref{sec:proposed_solution_clustering} to generate a clustering solution.
 However, the computational complexity of the \acrshort{milp}, even though invoked only when the agent opts to generate a new clustering solution, poses a potential bottleneck due to high training epochs.
 On a 2.3 GHz 8-Core Intel Core i9 processor with 16 GB of \acrshort{ram}, the \acrshort{milp} requires approximately $0.91 \pm 0.4$ seconds to generate a new clustering solution.
 In contrast, the \acrshort{rl} agent, introduced later, achieves the same task in just $0.0069 \pm 0.0004$ seconds.
 Recognizing the computational disparity, we address this challenge through a novel approach outlined in the subsequent section.